top of page

 It seems like a story from a past lifetime.

-I recruited two woman candidates in a bank branch, who were back from a career break.
-I was skeptical in the beginning, about them not being serious about careers, and the likelihood that they may not continue for long.
-Little did I know that I will board the same train soon, and learn enough to be able to help others.
+I recruited two woman candidates in a bank branch who were back from a career break.
+I was sceptical in the beginning about there not being serious about careers and the likelihood that they may not continue for long.
+Little did I know that I would board the same train soon and learn enough to be able to help others.

-Those were the days when candidates were trained how to explain a gap on the resume.
-It was important to be doing something outside gainful employment, and it continues to be so.
+Those were the days when candidates were trained to explain a gap in the resume.
+It was essential to be doing something outside gainful employment, and it continues to be so.
 What has changed is the approach.
-Back then, they were grilled more on the Why’s of leaving a job.
-There was a lurking suspicion about negative performance or behavioral issues in the workplace.
-The curiosity seems to have petered off now, what with people being laid off for no fault of theirs, and the millennials choosing their assignments, rather than organisations choosing them.
+Back then, they were grilled more on the why of leaving a job.
+There was a suspicion about negative performance or behavioural issues in the workplace.
+The curiosity seems to have petered off now, with people being laid off for no fault and the millennials choosing their assignments rather than organisations choosing them.

-It is a good time to be a woman returner.
+It is an excellent time to be a woman returner.
 There is a break on many resumes, and work-from-home assignments are scaling up.

 LinkedIn chooses ‘ a career pivot’ as a trending discussion point.